First Aid Steps For Epilepsy:

 • Avoid playing video games.

-• Regular pattern of food & sleeping is also important.
+• A regular pattern of food & sleeping is also important.

 Frequently Asking Questions: